Lyagushe4ka/script/README.md

 3. Open up terminal on MacOs or console on Win.

-4. Type in "cd <Path to downloaded folder>".
+4. Type in "cd {Path to downloaded folder}".
+Probably the path will be "Downloads/script"

-5. To run the script type in "node <ScriptName>.js".
+5. To run the script type in "node {ScriptName}.js".